Developing the Vast Silver Deposits of Latin America

 Samuel Mah, P.Eng., M.A.Sc.–Vice President Corporate Development

-Samuel Mah joined Great Panther Silver in April 2017 as vice president corporate development with the responsibility of identifying and evaluating acquisition opportunities to meet Great Panther Silver’s growth objectives.
+Samuel Mah joined Great Panther Mining in April 2017 as vice president corporate development with the responsibility of identifying and evaluating acquisition opportunities to meet Great Panther Mining’s growth objectives.

 He has more than 20 years’ experience in the mining industry and was most recently employed at Silver Wheaton Corp as senior director project evaluations where he was a key player in conducting the technical appraisal and due diligence reviews for their streaming deals.
 During his tenure of more than eight years, he evaluated over 300 projects and mines spread across 43 countries.
 Prior to Silver Wheaton Corp, he held engineering roles with AMEC Americas (Metals and Mining), SRK Consulting (Canada) Inc, Goldcorp Inc and Placer Dome Inc (now Barrick Gold Corporation).